Skip to content

 • Hand-knotted rugs are made from thousands, sometimes millions of threads that are knotted to the rug’s donations

-• Hand-woven rugs are made by passing a warped through the carpet's weft, this means every part of the rug plays a part in retaining a sound structure and generally enhancing durability to withstand heavy foot traffic
+• Hand-woven rugs are made by passing a warp through the carpet's weft.
+This means every part of the rug plays a part in retaining a sound structure and generally enhancing durability to withstand heavy foot traffic

 Then there are the more modern techniques, which generally revolve around machines creating rugs.
 One of the most common techniques is known as hand-tufting, which uses a tufting gun that lays fabric “tufts” (hence the name) onto the rug pad, which are then glued.